karayamanemre/coffee-summit/README.md

 # Coffee Summit 2022

 > First capstone project in Microverse.
-In this project i've build an online website for an imaginary conference.
+I created a website for this project following the design concept by [Cindy Shin.](https://www.behance.net/adagio07) It's for an imaginary Coffee Summit.
+I kept the design's colors, but I created my own backgrounds and icons to go with the topic.

 ## Built With